-How should I take buprenorphine and naloxone sublingual tablet?
+How should I take buprenorphine sublingual tablet?

-Read the Instructions for Use at the end of this Medication Guide for detailed instructions on how to take buprenorphine and naloxone sublingual tablet.
+Read the Instructions for Use at the end of this Medication Guide for detailed instructions on how to take buprenorphine sublingual tablet.

-Take buprenorphine and naloxone sublingual tablet exactly as prescribed by your healthcare provider.
+- Take buprenorphine sublingual tablet exactly as prescribed by your healthcare provider.
 Your healthcare provider may change your dose after seeing how it affects you.
-Do not change your dose unless your healthcare provider tells you to change it.
+Do not change your dose unless your healthcare provider tells you to change it. - Do not take buprenorphine sublingual tablet more often than prescribed by your healthcare provider. - Buprenorphine sublingual tablets is not for occasional or "as needed" use. - If you are prescribed a dose of 2 or more buprenorphine sublingual tablets at the same time: - Ask your healthcare provider for instructions on the right way to take buprenorphine sublingual tablet.

-- Do not take buprenorphine and naloxone sublingual tablet more often than prescribed by your healthcare provider. - Buprenorphine and naloxone sublingual tablet is not for occasional or "as needed" use. - If you are prescribed a dose of 2 or more buprenorphine and naloxone sublingual tablets at the same time: - Ask your healthcare provider for instructions on the right way to take buprenorphine and naloxone sublingual tablet. - Follow the same instructions every time you take a dose of buprenorphine and naloxone sublingual tablet. - Take the entire buprenorphine and naloxone sublingual tablet.
-Do not cut, chew, or swallow buprenorphine and naloxone sublingual tablet, because the medicine will not work as well. - If you miss a dose of buprenorphine and naloxone sublingual tablet, take it as soon as you remember.
+- Follow the same instructions every time you take a dose of buprenorphine sublingual tablet. - Take the entire buprenorphine sublingual tablet.
+Do not cut, chew, or swallow buprenorphine sublingual tablet because the medicine will not work as well. - If you miss a dose of buprenorphine sublingual tablet, take it as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and take the next dose at your regular time.
-Do not take 2 doses at the same time unless with healthcare provider tells you to.
-If you are sure about your dosing, call your healthcare provider. - Dispose of expired, unwanted, or unused buprenorphine and naloxone sublingual tablets by promptly flushing down the toilet (if a drug take-back option is not readily available).
-Visit www.fda.gov/drugdisposal for additional information on disposal of unused medicines. - If you take too many buprenorphine and naloxone sublingual tablets or overdose, call Poison Control or get emergency medical help right away.
+Do not take 2 doses at the same time unless your healthcare provider tells you to.
+If you are not sure about your dosing, call your healthcare provider. - Dispose of expired, unwanted, or unused buprenorphine sublingual tablets by promptly flushing down the toilet (if a drug take-back option is not readily available).
+Visit www.fda.gov/drugdisposal for additional information on disposal of unused medicines. - If you take too many buprenorphine sublingual tablets or overdose, call Poison Control or get emergency medical help right away.

-What should I avoid while taking buprenorphine and naloxone sublingual tablet?
+What should I avoid while taking buprenorphine sublingual tablet?

-- Do not drive, operate heavy machinery, or perform any other dangerous activities until vou know how buprenorphine and naloxone sublingual tablet affects vou.
+- Do not drive, operate heavy machinery, or perform any other dangerous activities until you know how buprenorphine affects you.
 Buprenorphine can cause drowsiness and slow reaction times.
-Buprenorphine and naloxone sublingual tablet can make vou sleepy, dizzy, or lightheaded. - You should not drink alcohol or take prescription or over-the-counter medicines that contain alcohol while taking buprenorphine and naloxone sublingual tablet, because this can lead to loss of consciousness or even death.
+Buprenorphine can make you sleepy, dizzy, or lightheaded. - You should not drink alcohol or take prescription or over-the-counter medicines that contain alcohol while taking buprenorphine sublingual tablet, because this can lead to loss of consciousness or even death.

-What are the possible side effects of buprenorphine and naloxone sublingual tablet?

-Buprenorphine and naloxone sublingual tablet can cause serious side effects includina:
+What are the possible side effects of buprenorphine sublingual tablets?
+Buprenorphine sublingual tablets can cause serious side effects, including: